yaa110/go-persian-calendar/README.md

 The implementation of the Persian (Solar Hijri) Calendar in Go (golang)

 ## About
 **Persian Calendar v0.1** provides functionality for conversion among Persian and Gregorian calendars.
 A Julian calendar is used as an interface for all conversions.
-This package is compatible with the package [time](https://golang.org/pkg/time) and the package name is `ptime`.
+The package name is `ptime` and it is compatible with the package [time](https://golang.org/pkg/time).
 All months are available with both Iranian and Dari Persian names.
 This source code is licensed under MIT license that can be found in the LICENSE file.

 ## Installation
 First install [Go SDK](https://golang.org/dl) and set up your [GOPATH](http://golang.org/doc/code.html#GOPATH), then use the following command to install and get `ptime.a` package inside `$GOPATH/pkg` directory.